Crockern Tor

 Crockern Tor is a tor in Dartmoor National Park, Devon, England.
 Composed of two large outcrops of rock, it is 396 metres above sea level.
 The lower outcrop was the open-air meeting place of the Stannary Convocation of Devon from the early 14th century until the first half of the 18th century.
 On Parliament Rock, pictured here, the Lord Warden of the Great Court of the Devon Tinners supposedly sat during meetings of the Court.
+The location of the tor is just to the NE of Two Bridges.

 Descriptions

-The tor was one of only three features on Dartmoor that Tristram Risdon considered important enough to include in his Survey of Devon which was compiled in the early 17th century.
-In it he said that "Crockern Torr" had "a table and seats of moorstone [granite], hewn out of the rocks, lying in the force of all weather, no house or refuge being near it".
-The tor was also one of the few historic features to appear on Benjamin Donn's one inch to the mile map of Devon of 1765.
-It lies adjacent to the trans-Dartmoor packhorse track, so was a significant landmark for travellers since time immemorial.
+The tor was one of only three features on Dartmoor that Tristram Risdon considered important enough to include in his Survey of Devon, which was compiled in the early 17th century.
+In it, he said that "Crockern Torr" had "a table and seats of moorstone [granite], hewn out of the rocks, lying in the force of all weather, no house or refuge being near it".
+The tor was also one of the few historic features to appear on Benjamin Donn's one-inch-to-the-mile map of Devon in 1765.
+It lies adjacent to the trans-Dartmoor packhorse track, so it has been a significant landmark for travellers since time immemorial.